-The NAN Project has developed a comprehensive, 4 hour Mental Health and Suicide Prevention training, specifically for first responders and law enforcement.
-This training includes mental health and suicide prevention information and resources for both the community and for law enforcement officers themselves.
+The NAN Project has developed a comprehensive, 4 hour Mental Health and Suicide Prevention training, specifically for first responders including firefighters and law enforcement officers.
+This training includes mental health and suicide prevention information and resources for both the community and for the responders themselves.

 Session 1: QPR Suicide Prevention

 QPR (Question, Persuade, and Refer) is an evidenced based training for Suicide Prevention, a 2 hour program designed to teach lay and professional “gatekeepers” the warning signs of a suicide crisis and how to respond.
 Gatekeepers can include anyone who is strategically positioned to recognize and refer someone at risk of suicide (e.g., parents, friends, neighbors, teachers, coaches, police officers).
 The process follows three steps: (1) Question the individual’s desire or intent regarding suicide, (2) Persuade the person to seek and accept help, and (3) Refer the person to appropriate resources.
 This training covers warning signs for someone who might be at risk of suicide, as well as what concrete steps can a police officer do when responding to someone in crisis, both professionally and in their personal lives.

 Session 2: Mental Health 101